FutureBranch/manager.readme/stevetauber/README.md

 ###### July 2018

 This document should help the reader discover how I think about work and my approach to management.
 My goal is to answer questions you might have.
+It tries to answer: what makes me different than another manager that would be implementing the same policies?

 ## Who am I?